ZhangHongqi215/NeuroPred-MESM/README.md

 Evaluate the performance of the model using various metrics such as accuracy, precision, recall, F1 score, and MCC.
 The notebook provides code for generating ROC and PRC curves as well.

-### Step 5: Model Interpretability

-Use t-SNE and SHAP to visualize and interpret the model's predictions.
-The notebook includes examples of how to apply these techniques.